segmind/cral-docs/Contributing_new_segmentation_network.md

 ---
-title: contribute-semanticsegmentation
+title: Contributing a new segmentation network to CRAL
-description: contributing a new algorithm to semantic segmentation
+description: Guide to contribute a new model for segmentation
 published: true
-date: 2020-09-07T13:00:42.859Z
+date: 2020-09-08T03:46:15.691Z
 tags:
 editor: markdown
 ---